0x1DOCD00D/nebulaISSRE2024/README.md

 Please select actors, messages, orchestration, clustering according.

-# Project structure
+# Artifact Description
-The project is composed by the following directories:
+The artifact is composed by the following directories:

 - `input`: contains the input DSL given to Nebula.
 - `nebula_dsl_generator`: contains the project to randomly generate the DSL